google/skia/site/user/api/SkPaint_Reference.md

 bool <a href='#SkPaint_isAntiAlias'>isAntiAlias</a>() const
 </pre>

-If true, pixels on the active edges of <a href='SkPath_Reference#Path'>Path</a> may be drawn with partial transparency.
+Returns true if pixels on the active edges of <a href='SkPath_Reference#Path'>Path</a> may be drawn with partial transparency.

 Equivalent to <a href='#SkPaint_getFlags'>getFlags</a> masked with <a href='#SkPaint_kAntiAlias_Flag'>kAntiAlias Flag</a>.